gautemo/Gaute-Meek-Olsen/src/dev-blog/pre-commit-hook-prettier.md

 tags: []
 ---

 This is an easy guide to setting up formatting your frontend code with [Prettier](https://prettier.io/) automatically before every Git commit.
-Usually guides will point you towards using [huskey](https://github.com/typicode/husky), but it is really simple to do without any additional dependencies.
+Usually, guides will point you towards using [huskey](https://github.com/typicode/husky), but it is really simple to do without any additional dependencies.

-If you enter the `.git/hooks` folder in a git initialized folder, you can create the file `pre-commit`.
+Go to the `.git/hooks` folder in a git-initialized folder and create the file `pre-commit`.
 Add this code to your `pre-commit` file:

 ```
 #!/bin/sh